All Episodes

 Thank you.

-I preface my remarks, 30-year law enforcement, and I was honored to be selected to attend the FBI National Academy, Quantico, Virginia, for three months.
+I was honored to be selected to attend the FBI National Academy, Quantico, Virginia, for three months.

-I I am at the point now where I'm taking my FBI uh in a diploma, uh, my yellow brick.
+But after following Comey and now Ray and the 1023, the FBI agents, our agents that have testified, I am at the point now where I'm taking my FBI in a diploma, my yellow brick.

-Um mailing them up and sending them back to Ray and tell him to take my name off any list associated with the FBI.
+I'm mailing them up and sending them back to Ray and tell him to take my name off any list associated with the FBI.

 There are thousands of graduates of the FBI National Academy, including also foreign graduates from Europe.

-I'm just I'm disgusted.
+I'm just, I'm disgusted.

-One one friend of mine, he's actually pretty high up in the FBI, you know, spent a lot of years there, recently retired, told me that it is not the same agency that I signed up for.
+One friend of mine, he's actually pretty high up in the FBI, you know, spent a lot of years there, recently retired, told me that it is not the same agency that I signed up for.

 And he left because of that.